projectcaluma/ember-caluma/tests/dummy/app/templates/docs/buttons.md

 - `label` (Optional) Overwrites the button text.
 - `onSuccess`(Optional) Will be passed to WorkItemButton onSuccess.
 - `onError`(Optional) Will be passed to WorkItemButton onError.
+- `willMutate`(Optional) Will be passed to WorkItemButton willMutate.

 Additionally the [UkButton](https://adfinis-sygroup.github.io/ember-uikit/#/docs/components/button) parameters from the WorkItemButton still apply.